-We’ve all heard the saying, “Cash is King”!.
+We’ve all heard the saying that “Cash is King!”

-There are enormous benefits of using the cash basis of accounting.
-It provides clarity by only showing what has been collected or spent, helps with cash flow management, and is more efficient when determining taxes.
+There are enormous benefits to using the cash basis of accounting.
+It provides clarity by only showing what has been collected or spent, helps with cash flow management, and is more efficient when calculating your business taxes.

-Although a number of the clients in our network have “Done With You” (DWY) or membership business models, payment is processed before access to the course or offer begins.
-The other clients in the DFY space rely on monthly retainers for revenue or large installments for once-off projects where certain milestones are completed.
+A number of CleverProfits clients have “done-with-you” (“DWY”) or membership business models where they process payments the client can access their course or program.
+Other clients in the “done-for-you” (“DFY”) space might rely on monthly retainers for sustainable cash flow, or large one-off payments for specialized projects when milestones are completed.

-We often are so focused on increasing monthly recurring revenues (“MRR”) and concentrating on new client acquisition that we forget the ‘low hanging fruit’ right in front of us, collecting cash from our current client base.
-The opportunities can benefit our businesses with better cash flow and growth and result in greater efficiencies.
+We are often so focused on increasing monthly recurring revenue (“MRR”) and concentrating on new client acquisition that we forget about the low hanging fruit right in front of us: it is easier to sell to an existing client than a new one.
+New opportunities with existing clients improve cash flow and growth.

 Measuring and tracking processes